 The opportunities look pretty good – so you click on a job.
 This takes you to a job description page and there’s a big, inviting “Apply” button to your right.
 You click on it and then surprise – the site wants you to register with your name and email address and makes you create a password.

-Here’s the part that feels downright unnerving: at this point you start getting all sorts of emails from Virtual Vocations inviting you to subscribe.
+At this point you start getting emails from Virtual Vocations inviting you to subscribe.
 You also see screens telling you to subscribe so you can see who the actual employers are.
-It feels a bit like a scam, but it’s actually not!

 I browsed the site for months here and there before I finally subscribed, just to see what sort of stuff they were coming up with when the employer was hidden.
 I finally bit the bullet and signed up for a $31.99 three-month subscription.
 (I’ve been using the site a little over two months at the time of writing).
 I was able to pay securely through PayPal.

 Once I got into the subscription part of the site, I was fairly impressed.
 You can see what the dashboard looks like when you log in below:

 As you can see, I have the option to edit my basic profile information and tailor my job alerts emails.
 The system keeps a history of the jobs I’ve applied to, and I can make a portfolio.
 The site also has some “toolkit courses” that help you look for a telecommute job, which come through email.
 There are even industry guides and telecommuting eBooks.